Azure/azure-sdk-for-net/sdk/monitor/Azure.ResourceManager.Monitor/src/autorest.md

   - from: types.json
     where: $.definitions.ProxyResource
     transform: $["x-ms-client-name"] = "CommonProxyResource"
-  # some format changes
-#   - from: swagger-document
-#     where: $.definitions.DiagnosticSettings.properties.workspaceId
-#     transform: $["x-ms-format"] = "arm-id"
-#   - from: swagger-document
-#     where: $.definitions.ScopedResourceProperties.properties.linkedResourceId
-#     transform: $["x-ms-format"] = "arm-id"
-#   - from: activityLogAlerts_API.json
-#     where: $.definitions.ActionGroup.properties.actionGroupId
-#     transform: $["x-ms-format"] = "arm-id"
-#   - from: swagger-document
-#     where: $.definitions.AutomationRunbookReceiver.properties.automationAccountId
-#     transform: $["x-ms-format"] = "arm-id"
-#   - from: swagger-document
-#     where: $.definitions.AutomationRunbookReceiver.properties.webhookResourceId
-#     transform: $["x-ms-format"] = "arm-id"
-#   - from: swagger-document
-#     where: $.definitions.AzureFunctionReceiver.properties.functionAppResourceId
-#     transform: $["x-ms-format"] = "arm-id"
-#   - from: swagger-document
-#     where: $.definitions.MetricAlertAction.properties.actionGroupId
-#     transform: $["x-ms-format"] = "arm-id"
-#   - from: swagger-document
-#     where: $.definitions.Source.properties.dataSourceId
-#     transform: $["x-ms-format"] = "arm-id"
-#   - from: swagger-document
-#     where: $.definitions.WebtestLocationAvailabilityCriteria.properties.webTestId
-#     transform: $["x-ms-format"] = "arm-id"
-#   - from: swagger-document
-#     where: $.definitions.WebtestLocationAvailabilityCriteria.properties.componentId
-#     transform: $["x-ms-format"] = "arm-id"
-#   - from: swagger-document
-#     where: $.definitions.WorkspaceInfo.properties.id
-#     transform: $["x-ms-format"] = "arm-id"
-#   - from: swagger-document
-#     where: $.definitions.PrivateLinkResourceProperties.properties.groupId
-#     transform: $["x-ms-format"] = "arm-id"
   # in order to let the ResponseError replace the ErrorResponseCommon in monitor, we need to add a target property to it
   - from: swagger-document
     where: $.definitions.ErrorResponseCommon.properties